LatinLock Logo

 • Invalid characters never reach your fulfillment or carrier systems

-Many merchants use both approaches together.
-The checkout message sets expectations, while LatinLock enforces compliance and prevents errors entirely.
+Some merchants use both approaches together.
+The checkout note sets the expectation, and LatinLock handles the enforcement.

 checkout-Note